pgmtx/mblue/content/blog/messaging.md

 WhatsApp collects a lot of information.

 One notable detail, which won't affect everyone : on Android, WhatsApp requires Google Services for notifications.
 As I disabled it, I sometimes don't get push notifications, even when allowing the app to run in background.
+I have to open it to get the notifications.

 All of these defaults apply to **Messenger** as well.